scikit-beam/scikit-beam/doc/development/testguide.rst

 In order to test that warnings are triggered as expected in certain situations, you can use the :func:`scikit-beam.tests.helper.catch_warnings` context manager.
-Unlike the `warnings.catch_warnings` context manager in the standard library, this one will reset all warning state before hand so one is assured to get the warnings reported, regardless of what errors may have been emitted by other tests previously.
+Unlike the :obj:`warnings.catch_warnings` context manager in the standard library, this one will reset all warning state before hand so one is assured to get the warnings reported, regardless of what errors may have been emitted by other tests previously.
 Here is